victorfleite/wwalerts-frontend/README.md

 [Other contributors](https://github.com/victorfleite/alertmanager/graphs/contributors)

 ### License
-alertmanager is available under the MIT license.
+wwalerts is available under the MIT license.
 See the LICENSE file for more info.